How to heal anxiety, according to an expert

-Dr Russell Kennedy, the 'The Anxiety MD', explains his novel and nontraditional way of healing anxiety.
+Dr Russell Kennedy, the 'The Anxiety MD', explains his novel and nontraditional way of how to cure anxiety.

 Dr Russell Kennedy believes anxiety begins in the body.
-The neuroscientist, medical doctor, and bestselling author of Anxiety Rx has a deep understanding of the challenge of overcoming anxiety, because he's been there himself.
+The neuroscientist, medical doctor, and bestselling author of Anxiety Rx has a deep understanding of the challenge of anxiety management, because he's been there himself.

 Today, Dr. Kennedy explains why traditional treatments and therapies for anxiety may be missing the mark.
 We discuss the difference between anxious thoughts and anxiety, and the role that nutrition plays on our nervous system.